Digit sum: Definition

 The sum of the base 10 digits of the integers 0, 1, 2, ... is given by in the On-Line Encyclopedia of Integer Sequences.
 Borwein & Borwein (1992) use the generating function of this integer sequence (and of the analogous sequence for binary digit sums) to derive several rapidly converging series with rational and transcendental sums.

 Extension to negative integers

 The digit sum can be extended to the negative integers by use of a signed-digit representation to represent each integer.

 Properties

-The amount of n-digit numbers with digit sum q can be calculated using:
+The number of n-digit numbers with digit sum q can be calculated using: